octobercms/docs/services-mail.md

 The method should return an array of [mail view names](#mail-views).

-Like templates, mail partials can be registered by overriding the `registerMailPartials` method of the [Plugin registration class](../plugin/registration#registration-file).
-Mail partials can be customized via the *Settings > Mail partials* menu.
+Like templates, mail partials and layouts can be registered by overriding the `registerMailPartials` and `registerMailLayouts` methods of the [Plugin registration class](../plugin/registration#registration-file).

     public function registerMailPartials()